himslm01/himslm01.github.io/blog/2025/11/22/pihole-lxc-Debian-Trixi/index.md

 8GB of disk, 2 cores of CPU, 512 MB memory is fine.

-Since PiHole is a service I recommend allocating a static IPv4 and IPv6 (it's 2025, you do have IPv6, yes?) address, but a static DHCP address is also a possibility.
+Pi-Hole is a service.
+I recommend allocating a static IPv4 and IPv6 (it's 2025, you do have IPv6, yes?) address to services, but a static DHCP address is also a possibility.

-Set the next DNS server for the LXC, although this can be overridden later in PiHole.
+Set the next DNS server for the LXC.
+The up-stream DNS servers for Pi-Hole will be set later during Pi-Hole's installation.

 ## Update the LXC base packages